ademibowale/johntopmost/README.md

 # 📖 Leader-Board Project <a name="about-project"></a>

-**LEADER-BOARD** The leaderboard website displays scores submitted by different players.
+**JOHNTOPMO** The leaderboard website displays scores submitted by different players.
 It also allows users to submit thir own score.
 All data is preserved in Leaderboard API service.

 ## 🛠 Built With <a name="built-with"></a>